eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	For one-line method definitions, the braces around the method body can be obmitted \cite[\S5.2, pp. 149]{Tate2010}.
-	Secondary/auxiliary constructors are defined like methods with the name "*this*," and support a broad array of usage patterns
+	Secondary/auxiliary constructors are defined like methods with the name (method name)"*this*," and support "a broad array of usage patterns"
 		\cite[\S5.2, pp. 150]{Tate2010}.
+	*Scala* allow instance methods to be declared only in the class definitions, with the keyword "class" instead of the keyword "object";
+		in *Scala,* an object definition can share the same name as a class definition;
+		the *companion objects* strategy "creates class methods within the singleton object declaration, and instance methods within the class definition" \cite[\S5.2, pp. 150]{Tate2010}.

 #	Notes on Functional Programming